Cincinnati, Ohio Pharmaceutical Injury Attorney and Drug Contamination Lawyer reviewing your Zantac Cancer Lawsuit following cancer diagnosis

 Has Zantac Been Recalled?

 Yes.
-Novartis/Sandoz and Apotex have recalled Ranitidine, though a number of contaminated products may remain on store shelves.
+Novartis/Sandoz and Apotex have recalled Ranitidine, though a number of contaminated products may remain on store shelves or in homes.

 Many health regulators outside the U.S. have cautioned consumers of the risks of taking Zantac.
 There are also numerous safer alternatives for most gastro conditions.
 Health Canada has asked all companies to stop distributing ranitidine drugs, noting that “current evidence suggests that NDMA may be present in ranitidine, regardless of the manufacturer.”